Smoothness of compact horizons

-In the definitions above, we have constructed an ''artificial'' covariant derivative ${\nabla_i k_j \approx D^2_{ij} f - \Gamma^\mu_{ij}k_\mu}$ using the Alexandrov second derivative $D^2f$ of $f$.
+In the definitions above, we have constructed an ''artificial'' covariant derivative $D^2_{ij} f - \Gamma^\mu_{ij}k_\mu$ using the Alexandrov second derivative $D^2f$ of $f$.
 We emphasize again that this definition of $\theta\Al$ is not independent of the coordinate system.
 However, the definitions using different coordinate systems differ only by a positive multiplicative constant.
-In particular, the sign of $\theta\Al$ is invariantly defined.
-(See \cite[Proposition 2.5]{CDGH01}.) \end{defn} \begin{remark} If $\mathscr H$ is $C^2$, then $\theta\Al$ and $B\Al$ agree with the null mean curvature $\theta_K$ and null second fundamental form $B_K$ defined in \autoref{The null Weingarten map}. \end{remark} \begin{remark} By \cite[Theorem 5.1]{CDGH01} the $(1, 1)$ tensor $b\Al$ associated to $B\Al$ satisfies equation \eqref{Riccati equation for null Weingarten map} from \autoref{The null Weingarten map}. \end{remark} We will later derive formulae involving $\theta\Al$ for the area of a horizon, and knowing the sign of $\theta\Al$ will yield inequalities between different areas.
+In particular, the sign of $\theta\Al$ is invariantly defined (see \cite[Proposition 2.5]{CDGH01}). \end{defn} \begin{remark} If $\mathscr H$ is $C^2$, then $\theta\Al$ and $B\Al$ agree with the null mean curvature $\theta_K$ and null second fundamental form $B_K$ defined in \autoref{The null Weingarten map}. \end{remark} \begin{remark} By \cite[Theorem~5.1]{CDGH01} the $(1, 1)$-tensor $b\Al$ associated to $B\Al$ satisfies equation \eqref{Riccati equation for null Weingarten map} from \autoref{The null Weingarten map}. \end{remark} We will later derive a formula involving $\theta\Al$ for the area of a horizon, and knowing the sign of $\theta\Al$ will yield inequalities between different areas.
 In our case, the generators of the horizon will be past complete, so we will have use of the following result.
-It is a generalization of \cite[Proposition 4.17]{CDGH01}, and the proof of that proposition is sufficient for proving the generalization as well, since the proof is local. \begin{prop} Let $M$ be a spacetime, and let $\mathscr H$ be a horizon in $M$.
-Let $\widehat{\mathscr H}$ be an open subset of $\mathscr H$ which is also past null geodesically ruled.
-Suppose that the generators of $\widehat{\mathscr H}$ are complete in the past direction and that the null energy condition holds.
+It is a generalization of \cite[Proposition 4.17]{CDGH01}, and the proof of that proposition is sufficient for proving the generalization as well, since the proof considers one point at a time. \begin{prop} Let $M$ be a spacetime, and let $\mathscr H$ be a horizon in $M$.
+Let $A \subset \mathscr H\Al$ be a set of Alexandrov points of $\mathscr H$ such that each point in $A$ belongs to a generator which is complete to the past.
+Suppose that the null energy condition holds.
 Then